 We then released a second and third survey for volunteers to answer, to see if there'd been any changes in opinion over time.
 All CovidLife surveys are closed.

 Similarly, we invited young people to take part in TeenCovidLife .
 We invited young people aged 12-17, living in Scotland, to take part.
 We wanted to know how the pandemic had affected their school and home life.
 You can find our first set of results here:

 We also released a second survey to see if there were any changes over time and the results can be found in the link below:

 We then created a third survey, which recently closed.
-We are hope to publish the results soon.
 All TeenCovidLife surveys are closed.